 READ THEIR BIOS

 You will have access to numerous opportunities in and outside the classroom to put your skills into practice.
-Theatre education students run drama programs at local high schools, middle schools, and community theatres, producing and directing shows at each venue.
+Theatre education students produce, direct and design shows with local community partners including Burris Laboratory/ Indiana Academy, Muncie Civic Theatre, and Northside Middle School (Muncie Community Schools).

 - You can be actively involved in the state thespian festival, judging and coaching events, working with the All-State show, and teaching workshops.

 - You will have the exciting opportunity to collaborate with music education peers on the nationally recognized PRISM Project.

 Recent teaching alumni job placements include Summit View Elementary Magnet School in Milwaukee (integrated arts specialist); Arsenal Tech High School in Indianapolis (choir and theatre director); Baker Elementary School in Acworth, Georgia (program director, Reach for the Stars); Jasper (Texas) High School (drama director); Palm Beach (Florida) High School (drama director); Turpin High School in Cincinnati (English and theatre teacher), among many others.

 SEE THEIR ACCOMPLISHMENTS

-In addition to faculty who are working dance professionals, we bring in distinguished guest artists on a regular basis to work with you—in classes, workshops, and the production season.
+In addition to faculty who are professional educators, we bring in distinguished guest artists on a regular basis to work with you—in classes and workshops.
 These seasoned practitioners will enrich your educational experience immeasurably, while also allowing for professional networking opportunities.

 SEE OUR GUEST ARTISTS